kamleshchandnani/awesome-interview-processes/README.md

 - [Nutanix](content/companies/05-nutanix.md)
 - [Gojek Tech](content/companies/06-gojek-tech.md)

-## 🤔 Know a company which have amazing interview process?
+## 🤔 Know a company that has amazing interview process?

 Send a PR and help other people as well to find great companies to work for 💪

 1. [Setup](#setup) the repo
-2. Navigate to `content/comapanies`
+2. Navigate to `content/companies`
 3. Create a file as `index-company_name.md`

 ## 🛠 Setup